 This is the cheat sheet that gets you through it in 30 minutes.

-Why It Is Painful
+Why It Used to Be Painful

 - Your Rork / Expo app config.
 Bundle identifier in

-The 30-Minute Apple Sign In Setup
+The Apple Sign In Setup

 Step 1: Bundle Identifier (5 min)

-Step 2: Apple Developer Console (15 min)
+Step 2: Apple Developer Account (15 min)

 Go to developer.apple.com.
 Sign in to your $99/year account.